extratone/bilge/pages/About.md

 * All other social profiles of mine can be found in this "[Social Directory](https://www.notion.so/rotund/Social-Directory-aea1bee51a64461b91bf4de241a4a16d)" (which is a Notion database.)

 <!--emailsub-->

+*Technical details about this blog and the best CMS/hosting service to ever grace the web can be found on [the Colophon](https://bilge.world/colophon).*